-Tips For Dealing With Stage Fright, How To Deal With Stage Fright
+Stage Presence | How To Deal With Stage Fright

-Stage Fright is a common occurrence for many musicians and performers.
+Stage Fright is a very common occurrence for many musicians and live performers.
 Stage fright typically refers to nervousness before or during a live performance.
 The symptoms are typically nervousness, sweating, sweaty palms, or panic type feelings.
 You may feel as if you might pass out or vomit as well.
 These feelings typically result from the worry or anticipation before a gig or show.
 It is not always easy to perform in front of large groups of people.
 There are many things that can go wrong on stage, but it’s best to relax and make sure you are well rehearsed before each gig.
 The more comfortable you are with the material the better off you will be on stage.

 Maintain Your Composure On Stage - Every show is not going to be perfect and one of your band mates may make a mistake from time to time.
 It is important to maintain composure on stage.
 Fighting or yelling at each other on stage looks completely unprofessional.
 If you have a problem with another musician, address it after the show.
 Smile and move on, especially if mistakes occurs.
 Many times you as a musician you are more critical than the crowd.
 The fans in the audience may not even realize that a mistake happened at all, especially if it is an original song.
 Also, it is best not to look at the musician that makes the mistake during a gig when the mistake occurs.
 The fans will notice if you start to notice, so play it cool.